zwx-open/Expansive-Supervision/README.md

     # run_expansive_nerf(use_cuda=3)
 ```

-If you want to run all scenes in one shot, please use `--multi_data"` in args.
+If you want to run all scenes in one shot, please use `--multi_data` in args.

 For more coinfiguration, please refer to `./opt.py` and `./components/tesorf/tensorf_opt.py`.